 Investigating Conversational Interaction

-Members: KK Luke
+Researchers: KK Luke

 In this research theme our interest is in language and talk in interaction.
 By ‘language and talk’ we mean to include not only everyday conversation and face-to-face encounters but also communication between social agents in a variety of settings through a host of modalities, including ‘computer-mediated communication’.
 The focus is on the process of communication itself: how understandings are achieved through the use of language forms, multimodal resources, social cognition and cultural norms.
 A range of methods are employed including conversation analysis and discourse analysis.